Inside: What is the 14 trip andwWhy traveling with your teen or tween can be one of the best things you do for them and for your relationship

 Choose somewhere new to both of you.

-The goal is not to show your child around somewhere you already know, but to explore someplace together, on more or less equal footing.
+The goal is not to show your child around somewhere you already know, but to explore someplace together.
+A new place will offer a sense of adventure for you both, which sets the tone that you are on more or less equal footing.

 Don’t go to a resort.

-This is not the time to go to Disney World, a beach in the Caribbean, or a ski resort.
+This is not the time to go to Disney World, a cruise in the Caribbean, or a ski resort.
 What you want is someplace real, someplace ordinary people live.
+The goal isn’t to spend all your time in a fancy hotel room or at a theme park.
 That’s especially important if you live in a well-to-do area where most of what your kid sees are “successful” people with fancy houses.
 There are many, many different ways to live a good life.
 There is a wide world out there.

 Enjoy the planning process, together.

-Having your child join in a lot of the planning is a big learning experience—an introduction to some of the realities of the adult life (it’ll be here soon!).
-Budgeting (including financial trade-offs), route planning and map reading (including paper maps), and the process of booking tickets and choosing hotels all develop skills your kid probably hasn’t practiced before.
+Having your child join in planning the itinerary is a big learning experience—an introduction to some of the realities of adult life (it’ll be here soon!).
+Budgeting (including financial trade-offs), route planning and map reading (including paper maps), and the process of booking tickets, scheduling activities and choosing hotels all develop skills your kid probably hasn’t practiced before.

 If you can, start with a location that ties into something your child is passionate about.
 You might have the centerpiece of the trip be a concert, a sports event, an outdoor destination, or anywhere your kid is curious to see.
-Kids in my extended family built trips around auto museums in Michigan, Broadway musicals, historic sites in Philadelphia, and a NASA facility in Florida.
+Kids in my extended family built trips around auto museums in Michigan, Broadway musicals in New York, historic sites in Philadelphia, and a NASA facility in Florida.
 From that core, you can create a trip.
-Anywhere you go—even small cities and rural areas–there are interesting and unexpected places to discover.
+Anywhere you go—whether it’s a rural area or a big city–there are interesting and unexpected places to discover.

 Set parameters about using devices.

 The 14 trip is about connecting with each other and noticing the wide world.
-That means neither of you should be looking at your phone the whole time.
-As part of the planning process, agree that devices (especially social media) will be used only at specified times of day, maybe a half hour in the morning and an hour in the evening.
-Your child may howl at first, but will likely enjoy the break from social media once they settle into it.
+That means neither of you should be looking at your phone the whole time (although a selfie with your teen is always welcome!)
+As part of the planning process, agree that devices (especially social media or video games) will be used only at specified times of day, maybe a half-hour in the morning and an hour in the evening.
+Your older kids may howl at first, but will likely enjoy the break from social media once they settle into it.

-Much of the trip will focus on your child’s interests, but the experience is for both of you.
-My son at 14 was obsessed with cheeseburgers and mac ‘n’ cheese, so we ate in a lot of places that offered those…but I’m too much of a foodie to do that every night.
+Much of the trip will focus on your teen’s interests, but the experience is for both of you.
+My son at 14 was obsessed with cheeseburgers and mac ‘n’ cheese, so we ate in a lot of places that offered those, but I’m too much of a foodie to do that every night.

-A couple evenings we chose restaurants where I could get something I’d really enjoy and he could manage.
+A couple of evenings we chose restaurants where I could get something I’d really enjoy and he could manage.
 Same with activities.
-If your kid gets to see something that interests her, she can be open-minded about doing something you want to see or do.
+If your kid gets to see something that interests them, then they can be open-minded about doing something you want to see or do.
 The give-and-take about all this teaches valuable listening and negotiating skills and helps your kid see you as an actual person, not just Mom or Dad.

 Let the conversations unfold naturally.